On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Introduction

 Theorem \ref{thm:Main1} gives possible realizations of K3 surfaces $X$ with a finite number of automorphisms and no elliptic fibrations as double cover of the plane branched over a particular smooth sextic curve, or as particular quartic surfaces in $\PP^{3}$.
 In the last section of this paper, we study the converse, i.e. if the geometric description of the K3 surfaces given in Theorem \ref{thm:Main1} are enough to characterize them as surfaces in the list $S_{1},\dots,L(27)$.
 It turns out that in four cases among the eight, there are two possibilities.
 Let us give an example: \begin{prop} Let $Y$ be the K3 surface which is the double cover of the plane $\pi:Y\to\PP^{2}$ branched over a generic sextic curve that possess $3$ tritangent lines.
 The pull-back of each $3$ lines splits as the union of two $(-2)$-curves.
 Up to permutation, the intersection matrix of the six $(-2)$-curves over the lines is one of the following matrices

 In the first case, the surface $Y$ has type $L(24)$.
 In the second case, $Y$ contains also only six $(-2)$-curves, but there exists a fibration.
 Both cases exist. \end{prop}

 Let $X$ be a K3 surface of type in the list $S_{1},\dots,L(27)$.
-Let us say that a K3 surface $X'$ is a twin if it has the same geometric description as in Theorem \ref{thm:Main1}, the same Picard number, but a different Néron-Severi group.
-We obtain: \begin{thm} The K3 surfaces of types $S_{3},S_{4},L(24),L(27)$ have twins and the Néron-Severi groups of each twin is unique.
+Let us say that a K3 surface $X'$ is a twin if it has the same geometric description as in Theorem \ref{thm:Main1}, the same Picard number, but a different Néron-Severi lattice.
+We obtain: \begin{thm} The K3 surfaces of types $S_{3},S_{4},L(24),L(27)$ have twins and the Néron-Severi lattices of each twin is unique.
 Surfaces of types $S_{1},S_{2},S_{5},S_{6}$ are characterized by their description in Theorem \ref{thm:Main1}. \end{thm}

-The surfaces that are twin with surfaces of type $S_{3},S_{4},L(24),L(27)$ have some elliptic fibrations, three of these have also a finite automorphism group; these surfaces are discussed with more details in \cite{Roulleau}.
+The surfaces that are twin with surfaces of type $S_{3},S_{4},L(24),L(27)$ have some elliptic fibrations, three of these also have a finite automorphism group; these surfaces are discussed with more details in \cite{Roulleau}.

 In the last section, we also give some explicit examples of K3 surfaces of various type, using the method of van Luijk \cite{vL} refined by Elsenhans and Jahnel \cite{EJ} in order to check their Picard number.
 We moreover obtain that \begin{thm} The moduli spaces of K3 surfaces of type $S_{1},S_{2},S_{3},S_{5}$ and $S_{6}$ are unirational. \end{thm}